Magn3to/Principals/README.md

 ## Principal 6: Access to personal information

 - In Principal 6 an individual has given permission from the agency upon confirmation to hold and access personal information.
 While people have the right to access to the information required.
 Agencies may refuse requests.
-Eg. giving away the persons information would endanger the safety of someone.
+Eg., giving away the persons information would endanger the safety of someone.

 ## What is the purpose of accessing our personal information?